wjdenny/wjdenny.github.io/content/@2022frederiksen_great.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Great leadership is a network, not a hierarchy"
+  - Great leadership is a network
+  - not a hierarchy
-draft: false
+draft: true
 ---
 # Great leadership is a network, not a hierarchy